 - Faculty of Science International Student Scholarship—for international students in Science who demonstrate strong academic achievement, are engaged in the faculty, and show promise in their field of study.

 - Stephen Straker Arts One Prize—for two students graduating from the Arts One program with high academic standing.

 - Faculty Women’s Club Vancouver Centennial Scholarship—offered to women, preferably those studying on a part-time basis towards a first undergraduate degree.

-Although you might not qualify right away for any of the awards you research, knowing your options in advance can help you plan ahead—for example, by taking certain courses, making time to get involved, and, at the very least, taking at least 24 credits of classes each year.
+Although you might not qualify right away for the awards you research, knowing your options now can help you plan ahead—for example, by taking certain courses, making time to get involved, and, at the very least, taking at least 24 credits of classes each year.